r-lidar/lidR/README.md

 R package for Airborne LiDAR Data Manipulation and Visualization for Forestry Applications

-The lidR package provides functions to read and write `.las` and `.laz` files, plot a point cloud, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, manage a catalog of datasets, automatically extract ground inventories, process a set of tiles in multicore, individual tree segmentation, classify data from geographic data, and provides other tools to manipulate LiDAR data in a research and development context.
+The lidR package provides functions to read and write `.las` and `.laz` files, plot point clouds, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, manage a catalog of datasets, automatically extract ground inventories, process a set of tiles using multicore processing, individual tree segmentation, classify data from geographic data, and provides other tools to manipulate LiDAR data in a research and development context.

 Development of the lidR package between 2015 and 2018 was made possible thanks to the financial support of the [AWARE project  (NSERC CRDPJ 462973-14)](http://aware.forestry.ubc.ca/); grantee [Prof Nicholas Coops](http://profiles.forestry.ubc.ca/person/nicholas-coops/).